-Within History at Ormiston Bolingbroke Academy we achieve this by embodying the school ethos of courage and choices throughout their seven-year journey with us.
+Within RE and philosophy at Ormiston Bolingbroke Academy we achieve this by embodying the school ethos of courage and choices throughout their seven-year journey with us.

 Building on this vision within RE and philosophy the curriculum is designed to inspire a curiosity for the ethical, philosophical and religious world around the students, giving them opportunities to study mirrors that reflect their own lives and windows that take them beyond their experiences.

 Throughout RE and philosophy, we show how historical and religious figures place courage and love at the centre of their ideals, and this is what we instill in our own classes, by showing students how ethical and philosophical choices have shaped our world, locally, nationally and internationally.

 We ensure that students know how RE and philosophy can give knowledge and skills to make educated choices now and in the future about themselves and their communities.